systemd/systemd/docs/CODING_STYLE.md

 - Do not use "Signed-Off-By:" in your commit messages.
 That's a kernel thing we don't do in the systemd project.

+# Commenting

+- The best place for code comments and explanations is in the code itself.
+Only the second best is in git commit messages.
+The worst place is in the GitHub PR cover letter.
+Hence, whenever you type a commit message consider for a moment if what you are typing there wouldn't be a better fit for an in-code comment.
+And if you type the cover letter of a PR, think hard if this wouldn't be better as a commit message or even code comment.
+Comments are supposed to be useful for somebody who reviews the code, and hence hiding comments in git commits or PR cover letters makes reviews unnecessarily hard.
+Moreover, while we rely heavily on GitHub's project management infrastructure we'd like to keep everything that can reasonably be kept in the git repository itself in the git repository, so that we can theoretically move things elswhere with the least effort possible.

+- It's OK to reference GitHub PRs, GitHub issues and git commits from code comments.
+Cross-referencing code, issues, and documentation is a good thing.

+- Reasonable use of non-ASCII Unicode UTF-8 characters in code comments is welcome.
+If your code comment contains an emoji or two this will certainly brighten the day of the occasional reviewer of your code.
+Really! 😊